simplicityiskey/opentable-algolia-demo/customer-answers.md

 I'll make sure your dashboard feedback gets to the product team with enough detail to be actionable.
 If you can share the specific steps that feel slow, that will help make the report as useful as possible.

+**The examples above are in JavaScript — if you're working in a different language, I can share the equivalent for Python, PHP, or whichever client you're using.**

 **References:**
 - [Algolia CLI commands](https://www.algolia.com/doc/tools/cli/commands/algolia-settings/)
 - [Send and update your data](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data)